 Raven smiled.
 “Koriand’r, he will rejoin us.
 I feel that.
 Perhaps sooner than you anticipate.”

 Kory hugged her and said, “Thanks for your support.
 I know it’s hard for you, since you believed you had feelings for him, too.”

 Arsenal frowned.
 “Raven, just stick close to me, and I’ll show you how to cut loose and have more fun than Mr. Bat-this and Bat-that could ever do.”
-She sat near him and smiled appreciatively.
+Sitting near him, she smiled appreciatively.

-The Flash turned to the flame-haired girl and said, “You really are crazy about him, aren’t you?”
+Turning to the flame-haired girl, the Flash said, “You really are crazy about him, aren’t you?”

 Artemis sat near Hippolyta, who tried to hide her worry but failed.
-I pray to Hera that mother does not lose Diana a second time.
-Her guilt over their troubled past haunts her so, she mused.
+I pray to Hera that Mother does not lose Diana a second time, she mused.
+Her guilt over their troubled past haunts her so.